Zoetermeer: Dutch Water Dreams

 Dutch Water Dreams (DWD) was an artificial Olympic wild water rafting circuit.
 It was a copy of the one built in China for the 2008 Olympic Games and was mainly used for training by European rafting teams, and also for team building and recreation.
 DWD also had an indoor Flowrider centre.
 Dutch Water Dreams closed in 2015.

 Silverdome

-Silverdome is an indoor Olympic ice skating track and convention centre.
-It is used as a training centre for the KNSB, the Dutch Olympic and world championship ice skaters.
+Silverdome is an indoor ice skating track and convention centre.
 It is also home to the only curling rink in the Netherlands.
 Outside the skating season it is used as a convention centre and concert hall and for large raves.